 To edit the labels for an individual field, you can select the field in the canvas and then select Manage access in the right rail.

-You can also select the Labels tab, choose the desired field from the list, and select Edit governance labels in the right rail.
+You can also select the Labels tab, choose the desired field from the list, and select Apply Access and Data Governance Labels in the right rail.

 A disclaimer message appears when you first attempt to edit the labels for a schema or field, explaining how label usage affects downstream operations depending on your organization’s policies.
 Select Proceed to continue editing.

 A dialog appears that allows you to edit the labels for the selected field.
 If you selected an individual object-type field, the right rail lists the sub-fields that the applied labels will propagate to.

 If you are editing fields for the whole schema, the right rail does not list the applicable fields and displays the schema name instead.